ericnewnam/ericnewnam.github.io/README.md

 <br>
 Currently delving into the study of Computer Science, with a specialization area of applied machine learning as it relates to data analytics.
 The current Winter curriculum consists of *Artificial Intelligence*, and *Programming Machine Learning Applications*.

 While the current state of software engineering has been well-entrenched and established for decades with best-practices in place, the field of data science is still in its infancy stages, relatively speaking.
 There is a certain attraction to this new sub-field, with plenty of room to evolve as its best-practices and methodologies are still in early development.
-There is also an analytical aspect to it, ironically requiring human professional guidance and mathematical ability to develop, build, guide, and tune the algorithms, and to interpret the numerical results.
+There is also an analytical aspect to it, ironically requiring a human's guidance and mathematical ability to develop, build, guide, and tune the algorithms, and to interpret the numerical results.

 -----
 1. [**_Altering Hyperparameters and Their Resulting Effects on the Performance of a Multilayer Perceptron Classifier When Automatically Detecting Pulsar Candidates From RFI Noise_**](https://ericnewnam.github.io/sklearn-pulsar-MLP-various.html)